How to dress elegantly when you are young? – CDL#58

 Izac models.

-Because here, the base of the shirt is an ordinary fabric that we try to enhance using a more or less discreet pattern which is often original and offbeat .
+Because here, the base of the shirt is a standard fabric that we try to enhance with a more or less discreet pattern that is often intended to be original and offbeat .

 There is no particular work on what matters most and what gives a shirt its charm: the fabric, the collar, the details.